Aaron-yay/Python-Exploratory/README.md

 with pd.option_context('display.max_rows', None, 'display.max_columns', None):
     display(majmode)
 ```
+#### Major and Minor Mode Distributions-

 Based on the data frame, there is not much I can find nor say about it.
+The thought process behind this is trying out to filter the Major Modes to see if I'll notice any patterns, but I'm not able to interpret much.
 So the next thing I did was plot alot of violin plots to based on their various attributes as follows:
 ```
 bayolin('bpm', 'BPM Based on Key and Mode', 'BPM Value') bayolin('danceability_%','Danceability Based on Key and Mode', 'Danceability Value')